kirichoi/NSSR/README.md

 ## Acknowledgements

-This work hs supported by NIH grants GM123032-01A1.
+This work was supported by the National Institute of General Medical Sciences of the National Institutes of Health under awards R01-GM123032.
 The content is solely the responsibility of the author and does not necessarily represent the views of the National Institutes of Health.